mathgladiator/roslin/SPEC.md

 Roslin uses an [l-system](https://en.wikipedia.org/wiki/L-system) inspired approach where you have a forest of cards.
 Cards are simply functions that turn JSON into a scalable image.
 The root field "forest" is an object mapping names (i.e. card ids) to cards.
 A card is an object with parameters and instructions on how to pull data from JSON, draw it, and map any feedback.

-First, a card has a "x" and "y" boundaries which are in pixel units; boundaries will be explained in [the below section in layout](#layout-engine), but both x and y are arrays where the final element is width and height, respectively.
+First, a card has a "x" and "y" tracking lines which are in pixel units; tracking lines will be explained in [the below section in layout](#layout-engine), but both x and y are arrays where the final element is width and height, respectively.
+The below example has dimensions of 400 pixels by 300 pixels.

 Second, the card also has a field called "items" which is a array of items.
 An item is an object which is a dynamically typed object that is determined on the fly.